 The bench test is what concerns many international dentist applicants.
 If you have applied to programs that require you to take the bench test, I highly recommend you to start preparing in advance.
 Most candidates make the mistake of initiating their exam preparation only the day after they’ve received an invite, leaving them with only a few weeks to prepare and master the skills they need in acing the exam.

 Schools send out invitations usually one month prior to the exam and interview date and most of the applicants have a vague idea of the exam.
-If you ever have gotten that invitation, please don’t waste this one month ordering dental equipment and materials.
+If you ever have gotten that invitation, please don’t waste this one month ordering dental equipment and bench test material.
 Make sure to use that time to start practicing and doing ideal preps .

 How to practice for the bench test?

-You have a few options that you can consider in preparing for this important exam; you have the choice of taking a bench test course or completely preparing by yourself.
+You have a few options that you can consider in preparing for this important exam; you have the choice of taking a bench test prep course for international dentists here or completely preparing by yourself.

 Here are your options briefly discussed: